 At the end of the warm-up, we can make runs over 100 – 200 m with increased pace.
 We start at a low pace, increase gradually and end with max. pace in the last part of the distance.
 Walk back to the starting point and run again.
-Now we are ready for the training session.

-hill running is performed in hilly terrain, where you run up hills with small, fast steps and the arm pull is made more active than usual so that the body is ‘pulled’ up the hill.
+hill running is performed in hilly terrain, where you run up hills with small, fast steps and the arms pull is made more active than usual so that the body is ‘pulled’ up the hill.
 You ‘attack’ the hill by running on your toes and leaning forward.
 At the top of the hill, you can jog until you catch your breath again before the next hill.

 Find a suitable hill that is wide with a fairly even surface.
 From here you can do different series with heel kick, high knee lift, longer stride length, etc. Walk or jog down again.
 In general, hill training is one of the hardest forms of training, and therefore it is important to start carefully.
 As with hill running, you train the muscles in the hips and calves as well as the buttocks and thighs.

 If you live in an area without hills, stair training is a good alternative.
-Stair training trains pretty much the same as hill training, and you can almost always find a place with suitable stairs.
+Stair training trains are pretty much the same as hill training, and you can almost always find a place with suitable stairs.
 It is fine if you find a place with 20 – 30 steps.
 You can both run and jump on stairs, but be a little careful especially down the stairs so you do not get too eager and stumble.
 Stair training must be built up slowly.

 Strength training as cross-training or supplement provides many benefits for your running and fitness.
 You get a basic strength to handle the runs and at the same time, you shape your figure.
 It is a myth that runners should not do strength training and you can perform it either in the fitness center or by specific running exercises using your body, which particularly strengthens muscles, ligaments and tendons in your lower body.